In reality, having perfect web security is nigh impossible.

-The lowest “networks” layer is in charge of communications relating to the transmission and reception of data.
-The “systems” layer acts as a platform for operating systems such as Windows and Linux so that it can run multiple applications.
-The “applications” layer has several functions and provides application services and protocols.
+The networks layer that sits at the bottom is mostly in charge of communications relating to the transmission and reception of data.
+The systems layer above acts as a platform for the operating systems such as Windows and Linux to run multiple applications.
+And finally, the applications layer focuses on communication interfaces and end-user application services.
+This layer is seen as the most important layer to be protected.
+Reason being, hackers mainly attack the system through this layer, yet often than not, they don’t get enough security attention.

-The application layer can be seen as the most important of the layers as hackers mainly attack the system through it, yet it is often neglected.
-This may be due to the fact that while establishing security for the network is simple and straightforward; establishing security for the application layer can be confusing and daunting.
-To establish proper web security, all three layers of the IT system built securely, with special attention given to the application layer.
+While establishing security for the network is simple and straightforward, most would find establishing security for the application layer confusing and daunting.
+To attain proper web security, it is crucial that all three layers of the IT system must be built securely, with special attention given to the application layer.

 The Perfect Web Application Security

-When building a house, several factors can change the course of its sturdiness.
-In the same light, when setting up security at the application layer, all stages from development, to building, and maintenance need to be cared for.
-If the necessities to build a sturdy house are a proper maintenance crew, quality bricks, cement, thermal protection, etc. the necessities for a strong web application security are secure coding, web scanner, web-based malware detection, web application firewall, and data security.
+Just like building a house, a good foundation goes a long way.
+There are several factors that need to be emphasized to provide a strong sturdy base.
+In the same light, when setting up security at the application layer, all stages from the development to deployment, and maintenance need to be taken into account.
+Every single component is essential as it comes together to build a fully equipped and comprehensive web application security, like how maintenance crew, quality bricks, cement, thermal protection, etc. are necessities to build a house.
+A strong web application security requires secure coding, web scanner, web-based malware detection, web application firewall (WAF), and data security solution.

-The web scanner is often referred to as the “web vulnerability assessment tool”.
-It is a program that is outside of the web application that analyzes potential vulnerabilities or design vulnerabilities.
-There are a variety of web scanners available.
-The performance and operation of different web scanners may be different, but its core objective remains the same—to periodically and constantly check the application status.
+After a house has been built, maintenance comes into play.
+This is where a web scanner is needed to constantly inspect for possible vulnerabilities.
+Web scanner is often referred to as the “web vulnerability assessment tool”.
+It is a separate program applied alongside the web application to analyzes potential vulnerabilities.
+There are a variety of web scanners available with different performance results and operations, but its core objective remains the same—to periodically and constantly keep check of the application status.

-The web scanner itself is unable protect the house.
-It tells you the vulnerability, but cannot fight against it.
-A web application firewall acts as a fence or wall around the house.
-This is to prevent intruders from approaching the house and reduce the risks of undetected internal access.
+The web scanner alone isn’t sufficient when it comes to protection.
+It may alert of a vulnerability, but won’t be able to fight against it.
+WAF, on the other hand, can act as a fence or wall around the house, preventing intruders from approaching and reducing the risks of undetected internal access.

-A web application firewall serves to detect and respond to external intrusions or web attacks that come in via the web.
-It prevents the external exposure of security vulnerabilities and protects other security solution within the application from external attacks.
-It also prevents malicious web server codes from being uploaded onto the web server.
+A WAF serves to detect and respond to external web attacks or threats as well as protecting the security solution within the application from external invasion, including preventing malicious codes being uploaded onto the web server.

-The web application firewall does not have to be built within the server, and can be conveniently installed on the outside.
-Unlike a typical firewall that utilizes list of blacklist and whitelist IP information, the latest web application firewall technology blocks a variety of real-time attacks by logically analyzing the threat characteristics.
+WAF does not have to be built within the server and can be conveniently installed separately.
+Unlike a typical firewall that utilizes blacklist and whitelist IP information, the latest web application firewall technology blocks a variety of real-time attacks by logically analyzing the threat characteristics.

 Web-based Malware Detection

-In a typical web application environment a database is used to store and manage the data.
-However, a proper security solution is needed to securely manage this database.
-In general, “data encryption” solutions are used as it encrypts the data so that hackers cannot read the data.
+Every process will always require a final step — to protect all valuables such as cash, jewelry or even sensitive personal data.
+In a typical web application environment, a database is used to store and manage data.
+As such a proper data encryption solution is needed to securely manage the database.
 However, data encryption alone isn’t enough.
 Proper authority separation with access control and auditing is important as to determine who has access to what, and when it has been accessed.
-More importantly, a good key management system (KMS) is crucial so the encryption key that decrypts the encrypted data can be stored safely.
+To top it off, include a good key management system (KMS) to manage those encryption keys.